The owner has already noticed the issue more than once and wants a better read before throwing money at the wrong fix.

 Use this path when the symptoms are not simple

 Plenty of owners search for pumping when what they really need is a better diagnosis.
-This page gives Abbotsford visitors a clearer option when the problem is repeated, confusing, or potentially bigger than routine maintenance.
+This page gives Abbotsford homeowners a clearer option when the problem is repeated, confusing, or potentially bigger than routine maintenance.
 If the issue turns out to be simple upkeep, the maintenance guidance page helps owners understand what to track next.

 - The system smells wrong but the cause is not obvious